-This fact sheet provides general information about unfair contract terms.
-This information is intended as a guide only and is not legal advice.
+The information in this fact sheet is intended as a guide only and is not legal advice.
 If you or your organisation has a specific legal issue, you should seek legal advice before deciding what to do.

 Please refer to the full disclaimer that applies to this fact sheet.